kptdev/kpt/site/faq/README.md

 ### What's the difference between kpt and kustomize?

 [Kustomize] is a CNCF project that is a part of Kubernetes.
-While kpt and kustomize support customization of KRM manifests without use of templates or DSL(s), there are important differences in both feature set and the scope of these projects.
+While both kpt and kustomize support customization of KRM manifests without use of templates or DSL(s), there are important differences in both feature set and the scope of these projects.
 Kpt supports end-to-end solutions for packaging, customization